Ryo-N7/Ryo-N7.github.io/_posts/2018-07-24-visualize-worldcup-part-3.md

 <center>
 <img src="https://i.imgur.com/ejgbOFg.png" style="width: 500px" />
 </center>
 There's also a way to make the coordinates be in **120x80** format (which is much more intuitive) and you can do that by adding the `*_scale` arguments inside the `annotate_pitch()` function.
-However, I only realized this after I've embedded the coordinate positions for the **100x100** plot in my head so that's what I kept going with.
+However, I only realized this after I had embedded the coordinate positions for the **100x100** plot in my head so that's what I kept going with.

 There is also the **"Soccer event logger"** [here](https://github.com/Torvaney/elm-soccer-tracker) (incidentally also by [Ben Torvaney](https://twitter.com/Torvaney)) which allows you to mouse-click specific points on the field and then download a `.csv` file of the coordinate positions you clicked.
-This might be easier but personally, I like to experiment within the R environment and take notes/ideas in RMarkdown as I do so, it definitely is an option for others though.
+This might be easier but personally I like to experiment within the R environment and take notes/ideas in RMarkdown as I do so, it definitely is an option for others though.

 ... and that's how [Part 1](https://ryo-n7.github.io/2018-06-29-visualize-worldcup/) was born!
 But I wasn't going to stop there, soccer is a moving - flowing game, static images are OK but it just doesn't capture the **FEEL** of the sport.
 So this is where `gganimate` and `tweenr` came in!